shawn-nyk/tp/docs/DeveloperGuide.md

 #### Implementation

 * The `edit me` command is implemented by the `EditProfileCommandParser` and `EditProfileCommand`.
-* `EditProfileCommandParser#parse` method creates a `EditProfileItemDescriptor` based on the fields of the input provided by the user.
+* `EditProfileCommandParser#parse(...)` method creates a `EditProfileItemDescriptor` based on the fields of the input provided by the user.
 The `EditProfileItemDescriptor` is then used in instantiating the `EditProfileCommand`.

-* `EditProfileCommand` implements the `execute()` method from the `Command` abstract class whereby upon execution , the method will edit the specified profile item in the model’s profile item.
+* `EditProfileCommand` implements the `execute(...)` method from the `Command` abstract class whereby upon execution , the method will edit the specified profile item in the model’s profile list.

 The following sequence diagrams show how the editing profile Item feature works successfully, using the example command `edit me t/HTML`: